zigfrid100/trackr/README.md

     name: String
     description: String
-    status: Number        //0 if done, 1 if ongoing, 2 if open
-    status: Number        //0 if done, 1 if ongoing, 2 if open
+    runPauseStop: Number        //0 if run, 1 if pause, 2 if stop
     interval: [Interval]